 How to install our pore pressure meters

 Because of their design, the pore pressure meters are easy to install using either a hand auger drill, drill rig or penetrometer pusher.
 The watertight, rigid housing made either of PVC or stainless steel protects the sensor components from the effects of water, mechanical shocks and external loads.
-A filter prevents solid material from entering while ensuring hydraulic continuity between groundwater and the sensor.
-Furthermore the meters do not require any maintenance; this makes them very suitable for long time projects and even permanent installations.
+A filter prevents solid material from entering while it ensures hydraulic continuity between groundwater and the sensor.
+Furthermore, the meters do not require any maintenance; this makes them very suitable for long time projects and even permanent installations.

 The pore pressure meters of our Dutch CPT company feature high accuracy and are compensated for temperature variations making the thermal-zero shift correction negligible.
 The latter is the result of the fact that the full-scale calibration data are subdivided in 100 steps and stored in the internal memory module of the meter.
 These calibration values are used during the test to compensate the output values automatically.
 The pore pressure meters are immune mechanical stress, and the high insulating resistance makes them very suitable for even the harshest environment.
 The voltage type output signals are easy to process.